Here's what you get when you study abroad with CEA in Madrid:

 Use the online housing application form to request permission for this option no later than the application closure date.
 If your request is approved, you will receive a rebate for your housing payment, however CEA will not provide you with any assistance setting up independent housing.
 Keep in mind, rebates are not granted to students who move out of their CEA housing or choose to pursue independent living arrangements after the application closure date.

 One of study abroad’s many benefits is the opportunity to explore beyond your host city.
-That’s why CEA offers excursions for all semester, year, and summer programs; typically, we offer two to three excursions to semester students and one or two excursions to summer students.
+That’s why CEA offers excursions for all semester, year, and summer programs; typically, we offer between two to three excursions to semester students and between one to two excursions to summer students.
 You’ll receive a calendar of excursions during orientation.
 Here are a few day and weekend trips we’ve offered in the past:

 Seville & Cádiz